-Newfoundland dog, Henry at 17 monthsAt 17 months of age, Henry has lost some puppy fat and has leaned down to 61 kilos.
+Newfoundland dog, Henry at 17 monthsAt 17 months of age, Henry had lost some puppy fat and leaned down to 61 kilos.

 This is his "I'm up to no good" face, which probably means he is contemplating pursuing his favourite hobby… gardening.
-Henry particularly enjoys pruning young trees.
+At this age Henry particularly enjoyed pruning young trees.
 It seems the plants need to be removed from the ground to be pruned properly.
 It is good form to leave the root ball at the back door for admiration.

 Apart from his penchant for gardening Henry is extremely well behaved.